Mickael-van-der-Beek/wtf-url/README.md

 ## Description

-WTF URL is a URL fuzzer.
+WTF URL is a Node.js native WHATWG compliant URL constructor grammar based fuzzer.

 Based on grammars of this project, WTF URL generates random valid URLs.

-If you'd like to test other types of input, just follow the format described in the prexisting grammars and write your own grammar.
+Although it's first purpose is to fuzz URLs, you can fit it to generate any kinds of formats by writing and importing the corresponding grammar.

 ## Examples